AyalaVirtual/FizzbuzzAPI/README.md

 | POST         | /api/fizzbuzz/   | Create fizzbuzz      | Public |
 | GET          | /api/fizzbuzz/   | Get all fizzbuzzes   | Public |
 | GET          | /api/fizzbuzz/1/ | Get single fizzbuzz  | Public |

+## Major Hurdles

+Although all my endpoints work fine in Postman with no issues, I was only able to get 2 of my 3 tests to pass when using MockMVC to test my controller.
+The problem lies in the test for the POST method, so I know it's just a matter of me doing more research into how to refactor the logic for one particular line in that test.

+Unfortunately, I was working on a very short deadline for this project, but I do plan on continuing to work on it in order to correct this issue.